Meshcapade/mc-uefn/README.md

 <details>
 <summary>V. Retargeting the animation</summary>

 In UEFN, the process of transferring an animation from one character to another is called retargeting.
-This plugin comes with a SMPL-body to Fortnite retargeter.
+This plugin comes with assets for retargeting from the SMPL-body to Fortnite characters.

 ### A. Using the Retargeter